XxDineshAxX/MLRepository/README.md

 This assignment covers how to use Linear and Logistic Regression in R. I worked on this Portfolio Component with Alejo Vinluan(ABV210001).
 We implemented the use of various R functions to explore massive datasets and find pattersn for predictions and to see if the patterns were strong.
 You can see the Regression Notebook PDF [here](Regression.pdf) and the CLassification Notebook PDF [here](Classification.pdf).

+## Portfolio Component 3: ML Algorithms from Scratch

+This assignment covers how much more efficient the Logistic Regression and Naïve Bayes functions were in R compared to C++.
+I worked on this Portfolio Component with Alejo Vinluan(ABV210001).
+We implemented the Logistic Regression and Naïve Bayes functions into C++ and could visibly see how much harder it is to code pre-existing R functions.
+You can see the Document PDF [here](Regression.pdf), the Logistic Regression C++ code [here](CSMLComp1.cpp), the Naïve Bayes C++ code [here](CSMLComp1.cpp), and the dataset used [here](CSMLComp1.cpp).